Find out what causes dandruff, what you can do to get rid of it and when to get medical advice.

 A disorder of consciousness, or impaired consciousness, is a state where consciousness is affected by an injury to the brain.

-Double vision (medically known as diplopia) is where you see two images of a single object either some or all of the time.
+Double vision (medically known as diplopia) is where you see 2 images of a single object either some or all of the time.

 Down's syndrome is when you're born with an extra chromosome.